 1. Students are informed to look at Cardinal Careers website for employment.

 2. Students should interview with the hiring supervisor.

 3. If hired, the hiring packet should be given to the supervisor by the Office of Financial Services to complete with the student.

 4. The student should return the completed Hiring Form and the Conditions of Employment to the Office of Human Resources.

 5. Once all completed paperwork is received the student will receive a written confirmation of his/her hiring date from the Office of Human Resources.

-Once you begin working, keep track of your hours and income paid to stay within your awarded federal work study / department paid student wages amount by using the tool Work Study Tracker (Right click on this link and save this Excel Spreadsheet to your computer).
-(Right click on this link and save this Excel Spreadsheet to your computer).
+Once you begin working, keep track of your hours and income paid to stay within your awarded federal work study / department paid student wages amount by using the Work Study Tracker spreadsheet (right click to and save the Excel file to your computer).

 Process for Supervisors